parisholley/wordpress-fantastic-elasticsearch/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'ElasticSearch' menu item and follow the instructions on each section to configure the plugin.
 4. Select "Enable" on "Server Settings" when you are ready for it to go live.

+== Frequently Asked Questions ==

+= What happens if I change a taxonomy associate with a post? =

+Rather than re-index every time taxonomies change, we expect that will be a manual effort on your part.
+This may be a configurable option in the future.

 == Changelog ==